Fertility awareness: Problem diagnosis

 Regular menstrual cycles are sometimes taken as evidence that a woman is ovulating normally, and irregular cycles as evidence she is not.
 However, many women with irregular cycles do ovulate normally, and some with regular cycles are actually anovulatory or have a luteal phase defect.
 Records of basal body temperatures, especially, but also of cervical mucus and position, can be used to accurately determine if a woman is ovulating, and if the length of the post-ovulatory (luteal) phase of her menstrual cycle is sufficient to sustain a pregnancy.

 Fertile cervical mucus is important in creating an environment that allows sperm to pass through the cervix and into the fallopian tubes where they wait for ovulation.
 Fertility charts can help diagnose hostile cervical mucus, a common cause of infertility.
 If this condition is diagnosed, some sources suggest taking guaifenesin in the few days before ovulation to thin out the mucus.

 Pregnancy testing and gestational age

 Pregnancy tests are not accurate until 1–2 weeks after ovulation.
 Knowing an estimated date of ovulation can prevent a woman from getting false negative results due to testing too early.
 Also, 18 consecutive days of elevated temperatures means a woman is almost certainly pregnant.
 Estimated ovulation dates from fertility charts are a more accurate method of estimating gestational age than the traditional pregnancy wheel or last menstrual period (LMP) method of tracking menstrual periods.
+Because of high rates of very early miscarriage (25% of pregnancies are lost within the first six weeks since the woman's last menstrual period), the methods used to detect pregnancy may lead to bias in conception rates.
+Less-sensitive methods will detect lower conception rates, because they miss the conceptions that resulted in early pregnancy loss.